 To view an agreement relating to a site within South Norfolk you need to go to South Norfolk planning applications and enter the planning application number of the relevant development.
 Any section 106 or 278 agreement will be listed alongside all the other documents relating to that application.

-The Councils are required to publish an Annual Infrastructure Funding Statement before the 31st December each year reporting on the collection and utilisation of CIL and S106 monies.
+The councils are required to publish an Annual Infrastructure Funding Statement before the 31 December each year reporting on the collection and utilisation of CIL and S106 monies.
 These are available upon request.